IvyJin0324/Self-growing-garden/README.md

 This IOT garden has two mode:
 If you are too busy to take care your plant, choose the self-growing mode:

-If you want to enjoy the pleasure of plating and get proffessional advise, chose the Infrered control mode:
+If you want to enjoy the pleasure of planting and get proffessional advise, chose the Infrared control mode:

 ***
 ## Background and Related Work